AidanBobholz/DS202_Final_Group_16/README.md

 ![](sales_counts.jpeg)

-The most consumed dairy commodity is Beverage milk by far per capita in the United States.
+The most consumed dairy commodity in this data set is "Other than American Cheese" which includes: All cheeses other than American cheese.
+This makes a lot of sense as when you look at a lot of dairy products in stores many of them revolve around cheese.
+Some examples I think of are even simple as shredded cheese and even cheese its.

 #### What are the trends in consumption of dairy products?

 ![](trends_facet.jpeg){width="753"}

 Overall in trends most commodity groups of dairy products have been trending down overtime, while the cheese commodity group has actually been increasing overtime.
+Which again had showed up in the most consumed product.

 #### Does corn production trends follow the trends of dairy consumption?

+Reply\*\*

 #### Does the sale price of Alfalfa production effect dairy consumption?